wrwetzel/Birdland/src/Documentation/_build/html/_sources/birdland.md.txt

 ## Dedication

-When I, the author of Birdland, was a child my dad gave me a piano lesson every night from the time I was four until I was twelve, at which point he got fed up out of frustration with my attitude towards lessons and practice.
+When I, the author of Birdland, was a child my dad gave me a piano lesson every night from the time I was four until I was twelve, when he gave up out of frustration with my attitude towards lessons and practice.
 I had a good ear but was not very good at sight-reading so I would often ask him ***Let's hear how it goes.*** Once I heard him play the lesson I had no trouble with it.
-Eventually, he got wise to my trick and forced me to sight read on my own.
-While I may not have appreciate them at the time, in hindsight his piano lessons were his greatest gift to me.
+Eventually, he got wise to my ways and forced me to sight read on my own.
+While I may not have appreciate them at the time, in hindsight, his piano lessons were his greatest gift to me.
 I dedicate Birdland to the memory of my dad.
 He would have loved to have a library of thousands of songs at his fingertips.